The Ten Commandments of Investing

 3. Diversify.

 The only way to reduce investment risk without reducing expected returns is through diversification.
-Not only is it “free” but it’s also simple and easy by using a total market index fund.
+Not only is it “free” but it’s also simple and easy by using a total stock market index fund.

 Use this magic trick.